Prevention is better than cure!

 The Safe-Start is a precision engineered CNC machined billet aluminium jacket for the idler gear boss.
 The design of the Safe-Start uses a "belt and braces" approach to strengthen the idler gear boss and spread the load when a kick-back event happens.
 The underside takes the shape of the engine casing around the idler boss area and when fitted the left side is snug up against the starter motor bearing casting.
 Both of which ensure that when the Safe-Start is in place, it becomes part of a much stronger engine casing which can easily deal with a kick-back event without damage occurring.

-This is an unpredictable problem and you won't know about it until you push the start button and the starter motor just whirs.
+This is an unpredictable problem and if it happens to your bike, you won't know about it until you push the start button and the starter motor just whirs.
 The Safe-Start is effectively an insurance policy against catastrophic engine failure leading to the inconvenience and expense of an engine strip down and crankcase replacement.

 Available for all air cooled models 2001 - 2016